 - Can stand while holding on to you.

 - Can get self into a sitting position.

 - Can grab and hold objects, and swap them from hand to hand.

 - Can feed themselves finger foods and hold their own bottle / beaker.

 - Can put their feet in their mouth.

 - As they get close to 9 months may pull them self up to standing.

-- Starts to copy speech sounds.
-Knows their own name.
-Begins to respond to ‘No’.
+- Start to copy speech sounds.
+Know their own name.
+Begin to respond to ‘No’.